ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 The essential commands are to use the arrow keys to steer and accelerate, and the `Page Up` and `Page Down` keys to switch between forward and reverse driving.

 Congratulations if everything is working up to this point.
-The setup of LGSVL is completed.
+The setup of SVL is completed.

 @image html images/lgsvl-controls.png "Controlling the Lexus" width=60%